W4ff1e/onvif-media-transcoder/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-**Code Quality Guidelines:**
+**Code Guidelines:**

 - This project uses AI-assisted development with GitHub Copilot
-- All contributions should be reviewed and tested thoroughly before merging
+- All contributions should be reviewed and tested before merging
-- Please ensure proper error handling and documentation
+- Ensure proper error handling and documentation
-- Follow existing code patterns and style conventions
+- Follow existing code patterns and style
-- Add appropriate tests and update documentation as needed
+- Add tests and update documentation as needed

 Please make sure to update tests as appropriate and follow the existing code style.